Kethsar/ytarchive/README.md

 	--no-merge
-		Do not run the ffmpeg command for the downloaded streams when sigint is received.
+		Do not run the ffmpeg command for the downloaded streams when manually cancelling the download.
 You will be prompted otherwise.

 	--no-save
-		Do not save any downloaded data and files if not having ffmpeg run when sigint is received.
+		Do not save any downloaded data and files if not having ffmpeg run when manually cancelling the download.
 You will be prompted otherwise.
+		Does nothing if --merge is set.

+	--no-save-state
+		Do not leave files required for resuming downloads when manually cancelling the download.
+You will be prompted otherwise.
+		Does nothing if --merge or --save are set.

 	--no-video
 		If a googlevideo url is given or passed with --audio-url, do not